 Check out alternative lodging.

 All-inclusive resorts are great because they take the stress out of planning minus the surprise fees.
 But if you'd rather plan your own itinerary like a honeymoon road trip, consider alternative lodging like Airbnb rentals or a bed-and-breakfast.
-You can score some sweet deals on accommodations comparable to a luxe hotel.

 Dine out less.

-Trying new foods can be one of the best parts of vacay but it can also add up quickly.
+Trying new foods can be one of the best parts of traveling, but it can also add up quickly.
 If you book a place with kitchen facilities, take advantage of them to satisfy your hunger for certain meals or whenever you need a snack.

 Mention you're honeymooning.

 Sometimes you can enjoy special perks by hinting you're on your honeymoon.
-It's not always bound to work but you could score a round at the bar or even a complimentary room upgrade during your hotel check-in.
+It's not always bound to work, but you could score a round at the bar or even a complimentary room upgrade during your hotel check-in.